 where targetResourceTypeID is the resource type identifier associated with the resource addressed in the To parameter of the request primitive.

-If the value of the resourceType element is 13 (<mgmtObject> specialization) or 28 (<flexContainer> specialization>), the optional specializationID element shall also be included in accessControlObjectDetails:
+If the value of the resourceType element is 13 (<mgmtObject> specialization) or 28 (<flexContainer> specialization>), the optional specializationType element shall also be included in accessControlObjectDetails:

-specializationID = acr(k)_accessControlObjectDetails(m)/specializationID
+specializationType = acr(k)_accessControlObjectDetails(m)/specializationType

-specializationID shall be present only if the resourceType element is <mgmtObject> or <flexContainer>.
+specializationType shall be present only if the resourceType element is <mgmtObject> or <flexContainer>.

-If specializationID is present, it shall be matched against the mgmtDefinition or containerDefinition attributes of the resource addressed in the To parameter.
+If specializationType is present, it shall be matched against the mgmtDefinition or containerDefinition attributes of the resource addressed in the To parameter.

+res_specializationType(k.m) = &TRUE or 1, if specializationType not present in acr(k)_accessControlObjectDetails(m)&TRUE or 1, specializationType = mgmtDefinition (resourceType = 13)&TRUE or 1, specializationType = containerDefinition (resourceType = 28)&FALSE or 0, specializationType ≠ mgmtDefinition (resourceType = 13)&FALSE or 0, specializationType ≠ containerDefinition (resourceType = 28)

 If the childResourceType element is present in any given accessControlObjectDetails element of an access control rule, it includes a list of j = 1…J child resource type identifiers to which the rule applies.
 The jth list element is denoted as follows